php-cache/cache/README.md

 This is the main repository for all our cache adapters and libraries.
 To read about features like tagging and hierarchy support please read the shared documentation at [www.php-cache.com](http://www.php-cache.com).

+## Notice:

+This library is for development use.
+All pull requests to the adapters, and libraries included in here, should be made to this library.

+If you are lazy, you can also include this project, to include all the adapters and libraries.

 ### Contribute